Friday, April 17, 2020

 "A diamond ring."

 I don't remember exactly what happened after that.
 Everything seem to be a blur.
-But when the clouds were lifted, I vividly recall sitting down, and holding him by the hand, I carefully walked him through some very important facts and details about a girl and a diamond ring.
+But when the clouds were lifted, I vividly recall sitting down, and holding him by the hands, I carefully walked him through some very important facts and details about a girl and a diamond ring.
 In the end, he went shopping with his aunt to buy a set of silver fashion jewelries for Josie.
 He got over this quickly.

 Around the same time the following year at age twelve, he came up to me again and . . . well, this time no diamond ring in the conversation but a different scenario with a different girl.
 Believe it or not, another Christmas came and same ol' story with yet another girl.
 Her name is Victoria of whom he still friends with to this day.
 Josie's mom, Lucy and I became friends and occasionally, I see Josie.
 It was last year when I finally had a chance to tell her about my conversation with my son, some thirteen years ago about a diamond ring.
 She thought it was funny and sweet and she went on to tell her friends who will tell theirs . . .